 It’s also home to some seriously good cafes with chocolate lovers making a beeline for Pittenweem’s Cocoa Tree, with its range of chocolates and hot chocolates made on site.
 Just a short distance from the coast St Andrews Farmhouse Cheese Company near Anstruther produces artisan cheeses, and visitors can see the action from a special viewing area in the busy café while they tuck into cheese platters, scones and cakes.

-With some stunning coastal scenery to explore, a cosy pub like the West End Bar in Pittenweem is always welcome.
-A log fire burns here during winter, and a south-facing beer garden is a hit in the summer.
+With some stunning coastal scenery to explore, the West End Bar is Pittenweem’s welcoming village pub offering a home-cooked menu showcasing East Neuk produce, and real ale brewed just a couple of miles away.
+The south-facing beer garden is a hit in the summer.
 Along the road, the brasserie and gallery, The Dory sits right on the harbour and serves a laid back menu of local produce.

 Those looking for picnic provisions would do well to look into Barnetts Bakery, or pop into award-winning, family-run farm shop Ardross.
 This little farm shop is based on the family farm and specialise in growing vegetables for the shop and rearing their exceptional beef.
 They serve an outstanding range of vegetables, and farm-prepared stocks, pies, and preserves.
 Watch out for their pizza evenings too!